Gear Guide

 Hybrid (spring + foam)8–10"~45–65 lbs

 A standard 4" foam upgrade adds roughly 15–18 lbs, a manageable payload cost.
 Jumping to a premium 6" latex adds 35+ lbs.
-Use the payload calculator to factor your mattress choice into your full build weight.
+Use the payload calculator to roll your mattress choice into your full build weight.

 Mattress FAQ